Archaeology Field School - Summer 2014

 (information updated 10/17/2013)

 Archaeology student team members excavate the Burke Farm

 The archaeology field school will be held for four weeks - May 18 - June 14 (pending).
 We will be staying in rustic cabins at CMU's biological field station (pending) (beds, electric, hot showers; camp sites if you prefer), and will enjoy our meals (3 per day) at the cafeteria.
 Enjoy the island's diverse wildlife, swim, fish, kayak, snorkel, and explore the many historic sites.
 For more information and to view photos from the 2010 and 2012 field schools, see NMU's Anthropology web site.

-The Archaeology Summer Field School is run by Dr. Scott Demel, archaeologist in the Anthropology component of the Department of Sociology and Social Work at NMU.
+The Archaeology Summer Field School is run by Dr. Scott Demel, archaeologist in the Anthropology component of the Department of Sociology and Anthropology at NMU.
 The location of the field school this summer will be on Beaver Island, which is the largest island in Lake Michigan, a short 2+ hour ferry ride from Charlevoix, MI.
 During the course students will learn the fundamentals of archaeological field methods, including surveying, shovel probing, and excavation.
 Between excavating and lab work, students will gain hands-on experience with artifact analysis.
 Students learn these skill sets and techniques through the excavation of the multi-component site mentioned above, and will participate in the search for the earliest prehistoric site on the island.
 Students are provided with a binder of materials, which will help further their knowledge of Beaver Island, as well as excavation techniques, soils, photography, mapping, and compass use.
 This field school is geared toward providing students with the necessary experience to be employed in CRM (Cultural Resource Management) archaeology.